KSKBpage/dn42page/README.md

 # Peer with Kusakabe Si
-This page provides the information to get started on peering with the `Kusakabe-Neo` and `KSKB-AS` network
+This page provides the information to get started on peering with the `KSKB-NETWORK` and `Kusakabe-Neo`  network

 ## What is DN42?